The 9 best paywall providers

 MediaPass markets itself as a paywall that’s super simple to implement.

 According to MediaPass, content creators can add a paywall to any article "with one line of code.”
-They suggest that paywalls will generate up to 20x more revenue than advertising.
+It suggests that paywalls will generate up to 20x more revenue than advertising.
 Part of the tool's package also includes ad blockers and CPM compression.

 There are different models to choose from, including dynamic paywalls where you can pick and choose what content your readers have to pay for.